 However, Natalie Portman was fantastic in all her scenes with this one of those unforgettable performances from a child star.
 In her role she made her character go through many different emotions in a credible manner.
 She was convincingly funny, distraught and vulnerable as the script desired.

 As we know now, after this film the young Natalie went on to bigger things with her now an Oscar winning actress.
 But it’s here in her debut role as a young 12-year-old assassin padawan, a wee Natalie Portman proved herself as an acting force to be reckoned with.

 Weeper Rating: 😦 😦 😦 😦 😦 😦 😦 😦/10

 Hulk Rating: /10

 The Vive La France Blogathon 2019 No 78

 This review was added to the Vive La France Blogathon run by Eve’s Reel Life and Silver Screen Modes.
 Other film reviews in this site with this cast include Natalie Portman in Closer, Thor, Your Highness and Black Swan.
-Danny Aiello stars in Moonstruck.
-Gary Oldman appears in Tinker, Tailer, Soldier, Spy and Bram Stoker’s Dracula.
+Danny Aiello starred in Moonstruck.
+Gary Oldman appeared in Tinker, Tailer, Soldier, Spy and Bram Stoker’s Dracula.
 Michael Badalucco in Sleepless in Seattle.